jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 ```

 ##Assign footnotes to their respective charters and add to metadata
 The trickiest part is to get the footnote texts appearing at the bottom of the page associated with their appropriate charters.
 For this we go back to the same list of lines that we built the dictionary from.
 We're depending on all the footnote markers appearing within the charter text, i.e. none of them are at the beginning of a line.
 And, each of the footnote texts is on a separate line beginning with '(1)' etc. We design regexes that can distinguish between the two and construct a container to hold them as we iterate over the lines.
-As we iterate over the lines of the text file, we find and assign markers and texts to our temporary container, and then, each time we reach a page break, we assign them to their appropriate fields in our existing Python dictionary `charters` and reset our temporary container to the empty dict.
+As we iterate over the lines of the text file, we find and assign markers and texts to our temporary container, and then, each time we reach a page break, we assign them to their appropriate fields in our existing Python dictionary `charters` and reset our temporary container to the empty `dict`.

 ```python
 fin = open("your_current_source_file.txt", 'r')